charlie0x01/E-Wallet/README.md

 # E-Wallet
-A Digital Wallet that helps you manage your expanses.
+A Digital Wallet that helps you manage your expenses.